inspector44/AutonityNurseBot/README.md

 6. Add your previously created bot to the channel as an administrator.
 Make sure to grant it the necessary permissions, especially 'Send Messages'.

 ### 3️⃣ Finding the Chat ID of the Channel
-1. Send a message in the channel.
+1. Open your telegram and mention your bot in the channel.
+Like; hey @mybot :P
 2. Open a browser and visit the following URL (replace YOUR_TOKEN_HERE with the bot token you got from BotFather): https://api.telegram.org/botYOUR_TOKEN_HERE/getUpdates
 It should looks like this; https://api.telegram.org/bot110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw/getUpdates
 4. Look for the "chat" object in the returned JSON.
 The id field inside this object is your channel's chat ID.
 It should look something like -1001234567890.
 Save this ID for later.